Ratimon/haskell-abstract-algeba-practice/README.md

 > **Answer**

-A classic example of a binary operator that is closed but not associative for real numbers is the "power" operator, denoted as "^".
+Consider a binary operator of **power** operator, denoted as "^".
 This operator takes two real numbers, a and b, and calculates a^b.

 For example: